Speed Walker

-Joseph Richard "Speed" Walker (January 23, 1898 – June 20, 1959) was a Major League Baseball player.
+Joseph Richard "Speed" Walker (January 23, 1898 – June 20, 1959) was an American Major League Baseball player.
 Walker played for St. Louis Cardinals in the 1923 season.
 He played just two games in his career, having two hits in seven at-bats, with one run scored, playing first base.

 Walker was born in Munhall, Pennsylvania, and died in West Mifflin, Pennsylvania.